soundofives/worldbuilding/Locations/15k/15k/Ethnography/Language prompts.md

 Sinisar common
+Remember the fantasy language called "Sinisar common", which is based on words and phrases from the following modern or reconstructed languages: Alemannic, Serbian, Proto-Semitic, Shughni.

 Old Sinisar
 I want to remind you of the language called "old Sinisar", which is based on words and phrases from the following languages: reconstructed Proto-Croatian and reconstructed Proto-Semitic.
 When coming up with terms and phrases for old Sinisar, the reconstructions don't have to be perfect, but I want you to double check all of your terms to make sure they are correct.